benkeser/info550/syllabus.md

 ## ATTENDANCE POLICY

-The class will meet in-person (COVID-permitting) each week.
-Lectures will also be broadcast simultaneously via Zoom.
-Each lecture will be recorded and posted to the course website as soon as possible after class.
+The class will meet in-person each week.

-Students are free to choose the attendance approach that best suits their learning style.
-However, __synchronous attendance is strongly encouraged__.
+It is expected that students will attend the vast majority of classes synchronously and in-person.
+In general, there will not be a Zoom link available for in-class sessions.
+If you have exentuating circumstances that prevent synchronous attendance, please discuss with the professor ahead of time so temporary Zoom accommodations can be made.

+If there is no way to attend synchronously, it is the student's responsibility to contact the professor to develop a plan for making up in-class assignments.

 ## EVALUATION

+Students will be evaluated based weekly assignments and a semester-long project.
+Submission of homeworks and assignments will occur via Canvas.

+### Weekly assignments

+The weekly assignments will consist of two types of exercise.

+1. Pre-read exercises: these are short, low stakes assignments designed to test very basic understanding of the preparation material each week.
+These assignments will generally be due before class begins each week. __I suggest reading through the pre-read exercises prior to going through the prepartion material__.
+2. In class exercises: these will generally be group assignments that happen in-class and should be turned in during class time.
+These will usually be graded for completion, rather than correctness.

+### Final project

-Students will be evaluated based weekly homework assignments.
-These assignments will mostly be related to developing a single project over the course of the semester.
+Students will develop a single project over the course of the semester.
 Each student should pick an analysis or workflow that they want to develop into a reproducible pipeline.
 The assignments will be graded week-by-week and will develop into a fully reproducible pipeline that can be executed in a containerized environment both locally and on the cloud.

 Ideally, students enrolled in the course will have an existing analysis or data cleaning/visualization problem that they can use for the course (e.g., a thesis or dissertation project), so that the developments throughout the semester are specifically relevant to each student.

-### Project requirements
+#### Project requirements

 Each project must involve the following three components (examples follow each separate component):